5 key questions ahead of critical Super Tuesday primaries

 WHICH CANDIDATES CAN STAY VIABLE?

-The risks of that diminished with the exit of former South Bend, Indiana, Mayor Pete Buttigieg from the race Sunday night, but they certainly didn’t go away.
+The risks of that diminished with the exit of Pete Buttigieg from the race Sunday night and Minnesota Sen. Amy Klobuchar on Monday, but they certainly didn’t go away.
 That would be a dream scenario for Sanders, who in some states could grab a far greater proportion of available delegates than his vote share would represent.
 Some polls have shown it as a distinct possibility in delegate-rich California.

 DOES BLOOMBERG’S BIG BET PAY OFF?